apocalyptech/eschalon_utils/README.md

 From the Terminal, run:

-sudo port install py27-pygtk
+sudo port install py37-pygtk
-pip install --user czipfile pycrypto
+pip install --user pycrypto

 I recommend running the apps from the Terminal so that you can see any error
 output: